continuous-symmetry-measure/csm/python/README.md

 * fixed bug that caused Trivial to not handle ch correctly
 * fixed formatting for prints in dircsm
 * fixed bug reading remoteness in PDB --use-sequence
+* fixed bug that interpreted --k in dircsm as --keep-structure

 Changes in version 0.16.3
 -------------------------